pichael31/Sweeper/README.md

 Some issues I encountered: my computer had some issues matching a tile to an image, so I had to use the color inside a tile to figure out what number it was.
 This means that it is slightly slower, and cannot use flags to signal bombs (the red would conflict with 3s).
 I also used a list of lists (of lists) to create the matrix to represent the board; I think using pandas or a dictionary would be simpler and faster.

 This older version of MS does not guarantee a 0 on the first click, so the win rate is somewhat low.
 If you want to see it work well, I would recommend setting the bombs to 60-70, so it won't need to guess as much.

+If you're able to guess a 0 and it doesn't have to guess later, it'll take about two minutes to run.